Australia delays budget as coronavirus appears among cruise passengers

 Australian Banking Association Chief Executive Anna Bligh said small businesses employed about five million people in the country, and loan relief was vital if they are to “keep their doors open”.

-The loan relief came as the government signaled it would announce further stimulus spending on the weekend.
+The loan relief came as the government signalled it would announce further stimulus spending on the weekend.

 The size of the package is still be determined, but Australian media reported it could be worth around 3%-4% of Australia’s A$2 trillion economy, or up to A$80 billion.